AlaskaAirlines/AuroDocsSite/src/content/markdown/auroLabs.md

 $ wc-generate --npm @aurolabs --name myelement
 ```

 Next, create a repo.
 For internal Alaska Airline employees, it is recommended that you create a new **private** repo in the [Alaska Airlines OSS org](https://github.com/AlaskaAirlines/).
-Be sure to name it with **auro** to properly follow our open source repository guidelines. **Randos will be deleted!**
+Please be sure to name the repo with **auro** to properly follow our open source repository guidelines.
+E.g. auro-\[your component name\].

+**Randos will be deleted!**

 ## Deploy your new custom element